blakerbuchanan/machine_learning/README.md

 ### Installing necessary Python packages

-Each directory in this repository will contain either a particular implementation or a project I have worked on, both of which will require packages like csv, sys, lumpy, time, and copy.
+Each directory in this repository will contain either a particular implementation or a project I have worked on, both of which will require packages like csv, sys, numpy, time, and copy.
 While I encourage you to download and run the files herein, understand that you might need to install some packages to ensure a seamless testing experience.